wandersick/aerozoom/Readme.txt

      - Powerpointing while live-zooming with AeroZoom is now possible.

-  #  Middle button modifier achieves one-button zoom
+  #  'Middle button modifier' mode achieves one-button zoom

      - Press and hold the Middle button down while scrolling the same button to zoom.

-  #  Zoom Speed Slider adjusts how far to zoom at each scroll
+  #  Zoom Rate Slider adjusts how far to zoom at each scroll

-  #  Magnification Slider zooms in or out by dragging ¡V new way to zoom
+  #  Magnify Slider zooms in or out by dragging ¡V new way to zoom

-  #  Preview Full Screen jumps anywhere without zooming out by:
+  #  Preview Full Screen quickly jumps anywhere else while zoomed in:

   #  Holding middle mouse button as an action trigger